Broad-Based Transportation Funding Solutions

 One of the major issues facing Virginia is the growing mobility crisis throughout the population crescent stretching from Northern Virginia to Hampton Roads.
 Without increased federal, state and local investment in all types of transportation infrastructure, Virginia runs the risk of economic stagnation, business flight and decreased tax base.

 Transportation funding is also a major issue in Loudoun County.
 The long-term economic viability of the County requires a transportation system that moves people, goods and services in a safe and efficient manner.
 The current level of transportation investment in Loudoun County is well below what is required to meet the burgeoning local and regional transportation crisis.

 Loudoun County continues to experience dramatic growth.
-The current population for 2018 was estimated to be at over 402,000 and the County is estimated to grow to 424,000 by the year 2020.
+The current population for 2020 is 420,000.
 For several years, Loudoun County has been recognized as the wealthiest and one of the fast-growing counties in America.
 Yet driving through the County is difficult or impossible because of the network of mismatched road configurations.
 Loudoun County continues struggling to ensure roads match population growth.

 On December 18, 2017, then-Governor Terry McAuliffe proposed that Northern Virginians pay higher taxes to provide a dedicated funding stream of $150 million per year to Metro.
 Included in his proposal was an increase of $.10 to the current Northern Virginia regional grantors’ tax (“congestion relief fee”).
 This would bring the regional tax to a total of $.25/$100.
 When added to the statewide tax on property owners, Northern Virginia homeowners would pay $.35/$100 in taxes.